Dakshith99/NER_FOR_LEGAL_DOC/README.md

 2. Go to the PDF Upload tab, choose a file, and click Upload
 3. Review entities on the results page

-### Notes on large files and Git
-- Do not commit your `venv/` or large model binaries to Git.
-They are already added to `.gitignore`.
-- If you accidentally committed large files before, remove them from history with a tool like `git filter-repo`, then force push.

 ### License
 This project is for educational/research use.
 Adapt as needed for your organization.